pedrol3001/Assembly-RISC-V-Mrs.Pacman/README.md

 Simulador:

-    Rars12_Custom2.jar - In repository to simulate the processor Architecture.
+    Rars12_Custom2.jar - In repository to simulate the processor assembly.